-A third country [...] may only be designated as a safe country of origin in accordance with this Regulation where, on the basis of the legal situation, the application of the law within a democratic system and the general political circumstances, it can be shown that there is generally no persecution as defined in [Article 9 of Regulation (EU) No XXX/XXX (Qualification Regulation)] [...] and no real risk of serious harm as defined in [Article 16 of Regulation (EU) No XXX/XXX (Qualification Regulation)].
+- A third country [...] may only be designated as a safe country of origin in accordance with this Regulation where, on the basis of the legal situation, the application of the law within a democratic system and the general political circumstances, it can be shown that there is generally no persecution as defined in [Article 9 of Regulation (EU) No XXX/XXX (Qualification Regulation)] [...] and no real risk of serious harm as defined in [Article 16 of Regulation (EU) No XXX/XXX (Qualification Regulation)]. - 1a.
+The designation of a third country as a safe country of origin both at Union and at national level may be made with exceptions for specific parts of its territory or clearly identifiable categories of persons. - 2. [...]The assessment of whether a third country [...] is a safe country of origin in accordance with this Regulation shall be based on[...] a range of relevant and available sources of information, including [...] information from Member States, the European Union Agency for Asylum, the European External Action Service, the United Nations High Commissioner for Refugees, [...] and other relevant international organisations, and shall take into account where available the common analysis of the country of origin information referred to in Article 11 of Regulation (EU) No 2021/2303 (EU Asylum Agency). - 3.
+In making this assessment, account shall be taken, inter alia, of the extent to which protection is provided against persecution or [...] serious harm by:

-- 1a.
-The designation of a third country as a safe country of origin both at Union and at national level may be made with exceptions for specific parts of its territory or clearly identifiable categories of persons. - 2. [...]The assessment of whether a third country [...] is a safe country of origin in accordance with this Regulation shall be based on[...] a range of relevant and available sources of information, including [...] information from Member States, the European Union Agency for Asylum, the European External Action Service, the United Nations High Commissioner for Refugees, [...] and other relevant international organisations, and shall take into account where available the common analysis of the country of origin information referred to in Article 10 11 of Regulation (EU) No XXX/XXX 2021/2303 (EU Asylum Agency). - 3.
-In making this assessment, account shall be taken, inter alia, of the extent to which protection is provided against persecution or [...] serious harm by: - (a) the relevant laws and regulations of the country and the manner in which they are applied; - (b) observance of the rights and freedoms laid down in the European Convention for the Protection of Human Rights and Fundamental Freedoms or the International Covenant for Civil and Political Rights or the United Nations Convention against Torture, in particular the rights from which derogation cannot be made under Article 15(2) of the said European Convention; - (c) [...] - (d) the provision for a system of effective remedies against violations of those rights and freedoms.

-- 4. The concept of [...] a safe country of origin [...]may [...] only be applied provided that [...]: - (a) [...] the applicant has the nationality of that country or he or she is a stateless person and was formerly habitually resident in that country;
+- (a) the relevant laws and regulations of the country and the manner in which they are applied; - (b) observance of the rights and freedoms laid down in the European Convention for the Protection of Human Rights and Fundamental Freedoms or the International Covenant for Civil and Political Rights or the United Nations Convention against Torture, in particular the rights from which derogation cannot be made under Article 15(2) of the said European Convention; - (c) [...] - (d) the provision for a system of effective remedies against violations of those rights and freedoms. - 4.
+The concept of [...] a safe country of origin [...]may [...] only be applied provided that

-- (aa) the applicant does not belong to a category of persons for which an exception was made when designating the third country as a safe country of origin at national level; - (b) an individual assessment of the particular circumstances of the applicant has been carried out taking into account elements submitted by the applicant justifying why the concept of safe country of origin would not be applicable to him or her [...] the applicant cannot demonstrate the existence of elements justifying why the concept of safe country of origin is not applicable to him or her, in the framework of an individual assessment.
+- (a) [...] the applicant has the nationality of that country or he or she is a stateless person and was formerly habitually resident in that country; - [...] - (aa) the applicant does not belong to a category of persons for which an exception was made when designating the third country as a safe country of origin; - (b) [...] the applicant cannot demonstrate the existence of elements justifying why the concept of safe country of origin is not applicable to him or her, in the framework of an individual assessment.